-- For students or other young people, the normal identification procedures set out above should be followed as far as possible.
-Where such procedures would not be relevant, or do not provide satisfactory evidence of identity, verification might be obtained in the form of the home address of parent(s), or by making enquiries of the Applicant's college or university or in the absence of a passport, a birth certificate will suffice.
-However, care should be taken around the beginning of the academic year before a student has taken up residence at the place of education as registration frauds are known to occur. - Under normal circumstances, a family member or guardian who has an existing relationship with the Licensee SFI concerned would introduce a minor.
-In cases where the person opening the account is not already known, the identity of that person, and any other person who will have control of the account, should be verified. - 69 Licensees SFIs should also take appropriate steps to verify the name and address of applicants by one or more methods, e.g.: - (i) obtaining a reference from a "respected professional" who knows the applicant; - (ii) checking the voter's card; - (iii) making a credit reference agency search; - (iv) checking a local telephone directory; - (v) requesting sight of a recent real property tax bill, local authority tax bill, utility bill, bank, credit union or trust company statement.
-(To guard against forged or counterfeit documents, care must be taken that the document is an original and not a copy); or - (vi) a personal visit to the home of the applicant where possible. - The term "respected professional" could refer to, for instance, lawyers, accountants, directors or managers of a regulated LicenseeSFI, priests, ministers of religion, doctors or teachers. - Where a proposed facility holder's address is temporary accommodation, for example an expatriate on a short term overseas contractfor example, Licensees-SFIs should adopt flexible procedures to obtain verification under other categories, such as copy of contract of employment, or banker's or employer's written confirmation.
+- 69 Licensees should also take appropriate steps to verify the name and address of applicants by one or more methods, e.g.: - (i) obtaining a reference from a "respected professional" who knows the applicant; - (ii) checking the voter's card; - (iii) making a credit reference agency search; - (iv) checking a local telephone directory; - (v) requesting sight of a recent real property tax bill, local authority tax bill, utility bill, bank, credit union or trust company statement.
+(To guard against forged or counterfeit documents, care must be taken that the document is an original and not a copy); or - (vi) personal visit to the home of the applicant where possible. - The term 'respected professional' could refer to, for instance, lawyers, accountants, directors or managers of a regulated Licensee, priests, ministers of religion, doctors or teachers. - Where a proposed facility holder's address is temporary accommodation, for example an expatriate on a short term overseas contract, Licensees should adopt flexible procedures to obtain verification under other categories, such as copy of contract of employment, or banker's or employer's written confirmation.